Daiichi Sankyo Company

 Acquisition in 2011

-Plexxikon, Inc. is a biopharmaceutical company focused on the discovery and development of small molecule pharmaceuticals aimed at treating various human diseases.
-The company has developed several products, including PLX204 for diabetes and PLX4032 for melanoma and colorectal cancer.
-Additionally, it is advancing PLX5568 kinase inhibitors for conditions such as pain, polycystic kidney disease, rheumatoid arthritis, metastatic breast cancer, and renal disease.
-Plexxikon's research encompasses a diverse portfolio of clinical and preclinical programs across multiple therapeutic areas, including metabolic diseases like obesity, oncology targeting osteolytic metastatic disease, and central nervous system disorders such as multiple sclerosis.
-The company is also exploring treatments for inflammation-related conditions and cardiovascular diseases.
+Plexxikon, Inc. is involved in the discovery and development of small molecule pharmaceuticals aimed at treating various human diseases.
+The company has developed products such as PLX204 for diabetes, PLX4032 for melanoma and colorectal cancer, and PLX5568 kinase inhibitors for conditions including pain, polycystic kidney disease, rheumatoid arthritis, metastatic breast cancer, and renal disease.
+Plexxikon's research encompasses a diverse portfolio of clinical and preclinical programs addressing several therapeutic areas, including metabolic diseases like obesity, oncological conditions such as osteolytic metastatic disease, and central nervous system disorders including multiple sclerosis.
+Additional areas of focus include inflammation-related diseases, such as systemic lupus erythematosus and inflammatory bowel disease, as well as cardiovascular conditions like hypertension and atherosclerosis.

 Ranbaxy Laboratories